 The seder table will also have matzoh and wine.
 Be sure to get egg-free matzoh and vegan wine.

 3. Traditional Passover Dishes

-There are some dishes that are traditionally served on Passover even though they don’t play a part in the Seder ritual.
+Some dishes are traditionally served on Passover even though they don’t play a part in the Seder ritual.
 Matzoh ball soup fits right in, of course, as this is a holiday filled with matzoh.
 Recipes that use soy for the matzoh balls may be off-limits but you don’t need tofu to make light, fluffy matzoh balls.
 Make this Vegan Matzoh Ball Soup with matzoh meal and for a gluten-free version, use quinoa flakes as in this Vegan Matzoh Ball Vegetable Soup.

 Gelfilte fish is also a traditional dish on Passover.
 It is made from ground fish and is served with horseradish.
 My Vegan Gefilte “Fish” is made with chickpeas, sauteed vegetables, seaweed flakes, Old Bay seasoning, and lemon.
 I serve it with prepared horseradish on a bed of purple cabbage.